 North Alabama Settlement – $400,000 settlement for job injury involving a crushed foot.
 Client was wearing steel-toed boots when a 1,000 pound die fell onto his foot.
 Part of his foot had to be amputated.
 Case proceeded against employer and the parent company.

 While dismemberment or lost limb injuries can occur from auto accidents or defective products, most amputees we have represented sustain their injury while on-the-job.
-Unfortunately, workers comp benefits for a loss of limb are ridiculously low.
+Our Birmingham workers’ compensation lawyers know from experience that unfortunately, the workers comp benefits for a loss of limb are ridiculously low.
 However, a claim for full compensation can still be made against a responsible “third-party” other than the employer, such as a product manufacturer or other contractor.
-We have handled hundreds of claims for workers who have lost digits, fingers and toes due to improperly guarded machines and presses.
+Our amputation injury attorneys have handled hundreds of claims for workers who have lost digits, fingers and toes due to improperly guarded machines and presses.

 Medical research suggests that over 51% of all amputees suffer from phantom pain.
-The drug of choice to treat phantom pain is neurontin.
+The drug of choice to treat phantom pain is neurontin (gabapentin).
 Although the drug can reduce some of the pain, many amputees do not experience any reduction in their level of pain.
-Drake Law Firm makes a point of thoroughly documenting phantom pain through the testimony of the client’s treating physician.
+Our amputation injury lawyers make a point to thoroughly documenting phantom pain through the testimony of the client’s treating physician.
 We realize that for many of our clients, this continuing pain is due as much compensation as the original amputation itself.

 Future Medical Treatment and Prosthetics